reqT/reqT/README.md

       curl -LO https://github.com/reqT/reqT/releases/download/4.0.0-M2/reqT.jar

-### Run
+### Run app

 * Run reqT with:

       java -jar reqT.jar

-* If java is missing on your system then install Java JDK LTS from here: https://adoptium.net
+* If `java` is missing on your system then install Java JDK LTS from here: https://adoptium.net
   * Java JDK version 17 is recommended.

   * The reqT jar-file is built with Java 17 but later LTS versions may also work.
 If you experience problems then revert to Java JDK version 17.

+### Run shell

+* Run reqT in the Scala repl with:

+      scala-cli repl --jar reqT.jar

+* When the `scala>` prompt is shown type: `import reqt.*` and you are [good to go scripting](https://reqt.github.io/).

+* If `scala-cli` is missing on your system then install it from here: https://scala-cli.virtuslab.org/

 ### Install